...

 SOURCE

-You will need to take it a step further by sending a thank you letter so that they can remind you, mostly if they have already forgotten.
-So, how do you follow up on a potential client or previous sponsor with a presentation thank you?
+You will need to take it further by sending a thank you letter so they can remind you, mostly if they have already forgotten.
+So, how do you follow up on a potential client or previous sponsor with a presentation?
+Thank you.

 Elements of a Good Thank You Letter

-When you think of writing an excellent thank you letter, you will need to consider elements that will ensure that your recipient reads it and carries out the appropriate action.
+When writing an excellent thank you letter, you must consider elements to ensure that your recipient reads it and carries out the appropriate action.

 A Strong Subject Line

-If you can remember the times you opened a spam mail on purpose, I am sure it had something to do with the subject.
+If you can remember the times you intentionally opened spam mail, I am sure it had something to do with the subject.
 Most companies treat letters like this as spam and have no reason to read them.

 However, if you can create a subject line that clearly states your intentions, you have a better chance of having your mail read.